A recent conversation about empathy surfaced in a group I was working with.

 The type of talk they were giving also had an effect on whether they offered help.
 Just 29% of those asked to give a sermon about careers for seminarians offered help, while 53% of those asked to talk about the parable of the Good Samaritan, offered help.

 There is point of view, put forth by David Brooks, in his article “The Limits of Empathy,” that empathy is no guarantee that caring action will take place.
 In his words, “ Empathy makes you more aware of other people’s suffering, but it’s not clear it actually motivates you to take moral action or prevents you from taking immoral action.”
 People who actually perform pro-social action don’t only feel for those who are suffering, they feel compelled to act by a sense of duty.
 Their lives are structured by sacred codes.”

 I’m very weary of Brooks’ idea of being ”compelled to act by a sense of duty” and “sacred codes.”
 I agree with Brooks that the problem is turning feeling into action.
 But I disagree on the issue of causality.
-Our need for belongingness and social connection is embedded in our evolutionary history, formed millions of years before the development of language and a consciousness of a sense of duty.
+Our need to belong and connect socially is embedded in our evolutionary history, formed millions of years before the development of language and a consciousness of a sense of duty.

 Empathy is an intrinsic, organic response rooted in our biological evolutionary history and wired in our brains.
 A “sense of duty” to be sure has its place within any societal structure, but what it actually means is vulnerable to psychological distortion.